Ringdown waves from hairy black holes: Examples of Stationary Rotating Hairy Black Holes

-Figure~\ref{fig:fig4-3} shows the behaviour of the deviation parameter $\delta\lambda_{\varepsilon}$ as a function of $q/M$ for several values of the spin parameter $a$.
-As in figure~\ref{fig:fig4-3}, the yellow line represents the static case.
+Fig.~\ref{fig:fig4-3} shows the behaviour of the deviation parameter $\delta\lambda_{\varepsilon}$ as a function of $q/M$ for several values of the spin parameter $a$.
+The yellow line represents the static case.
 The magnitude of the shift for the counter-rotating case is larger in magnitude, and that of the co-rotating case is smaller.
 All curves smoothly approach $\delta\lambda_{\varepsilon} = 0$ in the limit $q/M \to 0$, confirming that the Kerr solution is recovered continuously.